msample/envoy-filter-example/inject.rst

   *(required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
-These headers names also support "cookie.(cookie-name)" syntax so you can trigger on the presents of a specific cookie.
-For example, "cookie.session" will trigger injection if a a cookie named "session" (case sensitive) is present in the request.
-All trigger headers will be passed as paramters to the gRPC injection request, for example, to allow a session id to be converted to a JWT containing the user id.
+These headers names also support "cookie.(cookie-name)" syntax so you can trigger on the presence of a specific cookie.
+For example, "cookie.session" will trigger injection if a cookie named "session" (case sensitive) is present in the request.
+All trigger headers will be passed as parameters to the gRPC injection request, for example, to allow a session id to be converted to a JWT containing the user id.
+Named cookie 'headers' are passed with the "cookie.(name)" name and a value that is just the named cookie value with any optional quotes removed.

-include_headers
+include
   *(optional, array)* if triggered, these header names and values will be included as parameters to the gRPC injection request along with any present trigger headers.
 They provide information to the injection sevice in order to compute the injected header values.
+  The follwoing HTTP2 pseudo-headers are available here: :path, :authority, :method.
+The :path includes query parameters.

 upstream_inject_headers
   *(required, array)* header name strings desired to be injected into